 At around three months old, lambs who survive because they are to be used to produce wool suffer very painful mutilation.
 They are marked on their ears, castrated and tail docked.
 Tail docking occurs in order to prevent them from getting parasites.

-In addition, a large number of lambs die in their youth.
-One reason for this is weather conditions.
+In addition, a large number of lambs die in their youth due to cold weather conditions.
 Adult goats and sheeps are resistant to cold (especially sheeps), but young kids and lambs are not, and this is one of the main causes of mortality among them.
 This happens in particular if the food they receive is not of good quality or is scarce.

 Dying from lack of food can happen more easily than it would seem due to the fact that these animals live in large flocks and don’t receive individual attention.
 In fact, this is the main reason for lamb mortality in Australia (which produces around a quarter of all wool in the world).

 Many of us grew up with idealized images of shepherds as people who lovingly take care of animals.
 In actuality, shepherds are using animals as resources, and take care of them so they can be exploited efficiently to meet the demand for products made from their bodies.
 The shepherds may care about the animals to some extent, but they are in the animal exploitation business, so the wellbeing of the animals is secondary to their economic interests.